Brigadier Ambrose: Early career

 The national airplay and exposure led to some discussions with some independent record companies, but the band preferred instead to continue working by themselves by releasing their own material via Brigadier Records.
-They rounded off a hectic 2007 by recording and releasing another single, the chaotic "Decembered", which was nominated for single of the week on Mark Radcliffe and Stuart Maconie's BBC Radio Two show.
+They rounded off a hectic 2007 by recording and releasing another single, the chaotic "Decembered", which was nominated for single of the week on Mark Radcliffe and Stuart Maconie's BBC Radio 2 show.
 It was released on Brigadier Records on 10 December 2007.

-2008 began with BBC Radio One including the then unreleased "Mrs Peel We're Needed" in their BBC Introducing Tips For 2008.
+2008 began with BBC Radio 1 including the then unreleased "Mrs Peel We're Needed" in their BBC Introducing Tips For 2008.
 The song marked a change of pace for the band following their frantic opening singles and drew comparisons with the likes of Felt and Pulp.
 "Mrs Peel We're Needed" was named after the tagline in the cult 1960s series The Avengers, with lyrics celebrating John Steed (played by Patrick Macnee) and Emma Peel (played by Diana Rigg).
 The single featured the suitably psychedelic-tinged "The Cut Of Your Jib" as a B-side.
 The band eventually released the single in April 2008, accompanied by a tour with BBC Introducing and the fringe event of Radio 1's Big Weekend.
 Brigadier Ambrose released their fourth single, "Police", on 1 September 2008, which followed on in the footsteps of the previous singles, gaining significant national airplay and positive critical acclaim.

 The band then made a decision to stop performing live - their last gig of this period being at Club Fandango's 229 in London in September 2008.

 Fuzzo

 Though originally recorded in 2008 and early 2009, the band finally released their debut album Fuzzo on CD and digital download in February 2010.
 No live shows were played in support of the album - the band largely recorded the album itself individually over a series of weekends with Jim Riley at Ranscombe Studios.
 Despite the minimal publicity, the album was received well critically.
-The songs "Mindreel", "Helium", "Moon & River" and "Yours, Danube Song" received airplay on BBC Radio One, BBC Radio Two and BBC 6 Music.
+The songs "Mindreel", "Helium", "Moon & River" and "Yours, Danube Song" received airplay on BBC Radio 1, BBC Radio 2 and BBC Radio 6 Music.
 The album was entered into 2010's Mercury Music Prize but was not short-listed.